eriknelson/arch_oryx_pro/README.md

 to use nouveau with bumblebee, in which case, obviously do not blacklist it in the grub config.

-> IMPORTANT: The Onyx Pro ships with it's hybird graphics chipset configured for discrete graphics, NOT hybird graphics.
+> IMPORTANT: The Oryx Pro ships with it's hybird graphics chipset configured for discrete graphics, NOT hybird graphics.
 Hybrid graphics can be switch on in the BIOS settings via advanced chipset settings.
 Hold F7 > advanced chipset settings > switch from DISCRETE to MSHYBRID.
 Do not do so yet, since the arch iso will not